How do Alcoholic Mothers Affect Their Daughters?

 Answer a few questions to get started

-Support Groups for Adult Daughters of Alcoholics
+Support Groups for Adult Children of Alcoholics

 Many support groups offer an opportunity for daughters of alcoholics to interact with their peers and get guidance from addiction and family therapy experts.
 For example:

-How to Find Help: Treatment Options for Alcoholic Parents
+How to Find Help for Alcoholic Parents

 Helping an alcoholic parent recover is both challenging and rewarding.
-If the daughter of an alcoholic parent chooses to help her mother or father seek treatment, there are many options available.
+If the daughter of an alcoholic parent chooses to help her mother or father seek treatment, there are many options available:

-- 12 step programs, including Alcoholics Anonymous (AA)
+- Alcoholics Anonymous (AA)

 - Individual therapy